• Recipe Index

 If you have made a large batch, you will probably want to freeze this sauce for later use.

-Divide it into portions, approximately the size of a can of tomatoes, and ladle it into individual Ziploc bags.
-Lable with the date and store in the freezer.
+Divide it into portions, approximately the size of a can of tomatoes and ladle it into individual Ziploc bags.
+Label with the date and store in the freezer.
 It will keep for at least 6 months in the freezer.

-To use, allow it to defrost in the fridge or microwave and use in the place of a can of tomatoes in your recipes.
+To use, allow it to defrost in the fridge or microwave and use it in place of a can of tomatoes in your recipes.

-Why not serve this sauce as a side dish with Toad in the Hole.
-It would go really well with the batter and sausages instead of onion gravy.
+Why not serve this sauce as a side dish with Toad in the Hole?
+It would go well with the batter and sausages instead of onion gravy.

 You could also substitute the can of tomatoes in this chilli bolognese sauce with a helping of this tomato sauce.